Tearsheet

 Justin Picicci, Chief Financial Officer

 Justin Picicci was appointed Chief Financial Officer of Ralph Lauren Corporation effective May 23, 2024.
-He joined the company in 2006 and has held a variety of senior finance leadership positions within Ralph Lauren, including Enterprise CFO, Asia Pacific CFO, Global Company Controller and Head of Procurement, and North America CFO.
+He joined the company in 2006 and has held various senior finance leadership positions within Ralph Lauren, including Enterprise CFO, Asia Pacific CFO, Global Company Controller and Head of Procurement, and North America CFO.

-David Lauren, Chief Innovation Officer & Vice Chairman
+David Lauren, Chief Branding and Innovation Officer & Vice Chairman

-David Lauren joined Ralph Lauren Corporation in 2000.
+David Lauren, son of founder Ralph Lauren, joined the company in 2000.
+He is responsible for overseeing the company's innovation, global marketing, public relations, advertising, digital content, digital design, and brand communications teams.
 He became a member of the Board of Directors in August 2013 and was named Vice Chairman of the Board in 2016.
-He is also the President of the Ralph Lauren Corporate Foundation.
-Prior to his current role, he served as Executive Vice President of Global Advertising, Marketing and Communications from 2010 to 2016.
+He also serves as the President of the Ralph Lauren Corporate Foundation.

 AI Analysis | Feedback